Merkel clinches "grand coalition" deal with SPD

 Gabriel, a former environment minister under Merkel, is also likely to join the cabinet, possibly as head of a beefed-up economy ministry.

-The SPD remains traumatised by its first partnership with Merkel; after four years, the SPD scored its worst election result of the post-war era in 2009, winning just 23 percent.
-Left-wingers, already bitter about Schroeder's labour reforms, abandoned the party in droves.
+The SPD remains traumatized by its first partnership with Merkel; after four years, the SPD scored its worst election result of the post-war era in 2009, winning just 23 percent.
+Left-wingers, already bitter about Schroeder's labor reforms, abandoned the party in droves.

 The watering down of these reforms could encourage members to back the deal, but the risks of a veto cannot be ruled out.
 Alex White, an analyst at J.P.
 Morgan, estimated the chances of a "no" vote at up to 20 percent.